Manuel Margot Player Props: Rays vs. Reds

-On Monday, Manuel Margot (on the back of going 1-for-3) and the Tampa Bay Rays play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
-First pitch is at 6:40 PM ET.
+After going 0-for-4 in his most recent game, Manuel Margot and the Tampa Bay Rays take on the Cincinnati Reds (who will start Nick Lodolo) at 6:40 PM ET on Tuesday.

-In his previous game he had a one-hit showing (1-for-3) against the Blue Jays.
+In his last game he had a hitless showing (0-for-4) against the Reds.

 Manuel Margot Game Info & Props vs. the Reds